 “Herd immunity is a concept that owners should be aware of too.
 If there is a yard full of vaccinated horses, it provides a kind of ‘wall’ to flu and other viruses.
 It can’t pass on very successfully as vaccinated horses limit the amount of virus that is shed.
 Whereas if your horse is unvaccinated, they’ll catch it and snot virulent virus all over the place, making it more likely to be caught by other horses — even vaccinated horses can present with mild symptoms.
 The higher the vaccination percentage in the overall population, the less opportunities there are to infect horses.

-Equine vaccinations: equine flu (Influenza)
+Vaccinations for horses: equine flu (Influenza)

 What is equine flu?
 Influenza is a viral infection that affects the respiratory system resulting in a high fever, runny nose and coughing.
 Though rarely fatal, it can be a very debilitating disease that can take a considerable amount of time for horses to recover from.
 A major outbreak occurred in the UK during 2019 mainly affected unvaccinated animals, although some vaccinated horses also showed clinical signs.